-PestLock is your go-to source for spider control in the Portland Metro and Vancouver Metro areas.
+PestLock is your go-to source for spider control in these NW Oregon and SW Washington cities.
 Our local exterminators will efficiently identify and remove them from your residential or commercial property with proven pest control techniques that are safe and effective.
 Call us today to learn more.

 More than several thousand species of spiders exist in the United States.
 Two of the most common venomous and more common household spiders found in the Pacific Northwest include the black widow and hobo spider.
 While all spiders produce venom that is poisonous to their normal prey, these spiders have a lethal bite that can cause serious side effects to humans.
 Please seek medical help immediately for bites stemming from either of these species.

 The female varieties of this species are 1.5 inches in diameter and jet black with red or yellow markings on the underside of the abdomen that resemble an hourglass.
 The much smaller males are light-colored with white or yellow stripes on their abdomens.
 In general, black widows are not particularly aggressive, and they rarely cause bite injuries unless disturbed.
 However, since the venom is toxic to the nervous system, a small bite may lead to systemic effects, including convulsions and even death.
 Most bites occur when reaching under furniture or lifting objects where a spider is hiding.

 These spiders are nearly 2 inches in diameter with long, hairy legs and chevron-shaped abdominal markings.
 They also move very fast.
 Females generally have larger abdomens than males.
 Reported bites from this spider are relatively rare, despite its aggressive nature.
 However, when bites do occur, the venom is necrotic, causing open, localized wounds that are slow to heal.